diggyk/gatehouse/README.md

 * if no matching policy is found, an implicit `DENY` is determined
 * if a matching `ALLOW` policy is found, then the decision will to be `ALLOW` unless...
 * if an explicit `DENY` policy is found, then the result will always be `DENY`

+# Running Gatehouse

+You can run `gatesrv` in a typical Linux environment.
+By default, it will store data in `/tmp/gatehouse` To specify a different backend for storage, set `GATESTORAGE` environment variable to one of the following:

+* `file:{path}` store data on the filesystem at the given path
+* `etcd:{url}` store data in Etcd by connecting to the given URL

 # MVP ToDos